To shop: => Shop

 Firstly, What Makes Us Different

-Our products come from certified organic farms, many of them have been in business for generations and therefore have an excellent reputation in Quebec, Ontario and beyond.
+We source all our meat from farmers who raise their livestock without hormones, anti-biotics or GMOs in their feed.
+Many of them have been in business for generations and therefore have an excellent reputation in Quebec, Ontario and beyond.

-We visit the farms on a regular basis, so we know our farmers and their practices first hand.
+We visit their farms on a regular basis, so we know our farmers and their practices first hand.

 We Practice It

-Outside of the organic meat that we sell, we rarely touch anything else since we believe in organic food.
+Outside of the meat that we sell, we rarely touch anything else since we practice what we preach.
 We also grow our own organic vegetables, fruits, berries and more.
 See about Us Page.